petasis/ellogon/README.md

-# ellogon
+# The Ellogon language engineering platform
-The Ellogon language engineering platform
+Version 3.0, the next release of Ellogon!

 This repository contains version 3.0 of the Ellogon language engineering platform, which is under development.
 Version 2.0 of Ellogon can be found at: